kaidez/kaidez.github.io/_posts/2022-03-08-web-developer-job-2022.md

 <p>For web developers, who were technically set up to work remotely already, this was a job boom.
 They suddenly had job options available to them from around the world, not just in their hometown.</p>

 <p>On the whole, companies have always employed developers from other countries.
-But based on the many available remote jobs I saw, they seem to be willing to expand this.</p>
+But based on the many open remote jobs I saw, companies seem more willing to hire stateside coders.</p>

 <p>Financially, this made sense for businesses.
 They no longer needed to hire devs, pay them USD$100,000+ a year, put them in an office and then maintain it with electricity, custodians, etc. They just needed to hire devs and pay them USD$100,000+ a year.</p>

 <p>Every job I applied for was either fully remote or hybrid.
 I would have applied for in-office jobs, it's just that none of the ones I applied to offered that.</p>

-<p>So yes, developers currently have options when they job search.
+<p>So yes, developers have a lot of job options right now.
 But the tragedy of Covid-19 is the reason for this.</p>

 <p>I'm thankful to have a lot of options but I wouldn't have them if Covid never happened.
 In this case, I'd be fine if I didn't have a lot of options.</p>
 </li>

 <li class="post__list-item">
-<h3><b>The core skills required for web developer jobs <i>always</i> changes</b></h3>
+<h3><b>The core skills required for web developer jobs has changed dramatically</b></h3>
 <p>
 Back in the early 2000's someone with strong <a href="https://jquery.com/">jQuery</a> skills was guaranteed a nice, high-paying front end web developer job. jQuery begat <a href="https://backbonejs.org/">Backbone</a>, which begat <a href="https://angular.io/">Angular</a>, which begat React, and so on and so forth.
 </p>

 <p>The required skills for FE web developer jobs changes rapidly...always has, always will.
-But based on the skills listed for the jobs I saw and the questions that interviewers asked me, the changes from my last job search to this one are those most radical ones I've ever seen.</p>
+But based on the skills listed for the jobs I saw and my interview experiences, the changes from my last job search to this one are those most radical ones I've ever seen.</p>

 <p>Front end web developers with these skillsets are THE most employable at the time of this post:</p>

 <ul>
 <li class="post__list-item" style="list-style-type:disc;"><b>TypeScript:</b> It makes unit testing easier and lets those classically-trained Java/C++ developers ramp up on JS quicker.
 Speaking of testing...</li>
 <li class="post__list-item" style="list-style-type:disc;"><b>JavaScript unit testing:</b> JavaScript was initially created to be a beginner's programming language so it didn't require a culture of unit testing.
-JS has matured past the beginner level, so such simplicity has passed.
+JS has matured past the beginner level, so this simplicity is gone.
 Almost all prospective employers expect <i>some</i> unit test knowledge among candidates...not guru-level knowledge but SOME knowledge.</li>
 <li class="post__list-item" style="list-style-type:disc;"><b>React and its ecosystem:</b> We'll discuss this in depth in the next list item ;)</li>
 <li class="post__list-item" style="list-style-type:disc;"><b>Angular version 2 and higher:</b> Many businesses added Angular to their codebases before React got big.
 That legacy code is still out there and those businesses are hiring developers to maintain it as well as migrate it over to React.</li>
 <li class="post__list-item" style="list-style-type:disc;"><b>Intermediate level JavaScript:</b> If you know React and/or Angular, then employers expect your JS knowledge to be better than basic.
-Things like <code>fetch</code>, <code>try...catch</code> and ANYTHING related to JS data structures should be second nature to you.</li>
+You should know how to use <code>fetch</code>, <code>try/catch</code> and how to get info from JS data structures using loops.
+All this should be second nature to you.</li>
 <li class="post__list-item" style="list-style-type:disc;"><b>Code deployment via cloud-based apps and services:</b> We'll discuss this in depth in the last list item ;)</li>
 </ul>
 </li>